 Breaking the Cycle

-To break the cycle of itching, scratching, and infection, we need to see your pet for an exam, ultrasound/x-ray, and treatment as soon as possible.
+To break the cycle of itching, scratching, and infection, we need to see your pet for an exam, imaging, and treatment as soon as possible.
 Allergies will not go away on their own, and may in fact become worse with time.

 To properly diagnose your pet’s condition, we need to examine them fully, get as much information about your pet’s lifestyle as we can, and perform whichever tests we consider appropriate.
 This could include blood testing, skin scraping, biopsy, fecal testing, and more.